haykh/oh-my-dear-imgui/docs/getting-started.rst

 Inside the ``main`` function, we first create an instance of :cpp:class:`omdi::State`, which represents the application state.
 This state can be used to store various settings and data for the application (more on that later).
 Next, we create an instance of :cpp:class:`omdi::App`, passing a pointer to the state we just created.
 This ``App`` object is responsible for managing the application lifecycle, including initialization and rendering.

-After creating the ``App`` object, we initialize it by calling ``app.Init(&state)``, which sets up the necessary resources and configurations for the application.
-Finally, we enter the rendering loop by calling ``app.Render(&state)``, which will keep the application running and rendering until it is closed.
+After creating the :cpp:class:`omdi::App` object, we initialize it by calling :cpp:func:`omdi::App::Init()`, which sets up the necessary resources and configurations for the application.
+Finally, we enter the rendering loop by calling :cpp:func:`omdi::App::Render()`, which will keep the application running and rendering until it is closed.

 To compile and run the application, navigate to the directory containing your ``CMakeLists.txt`` and ``main.cpp`` files in your terminal, and execute the following commands: